-POLS 200- 3 credits- Campaigns and Elections introduces students to the study of the electoral process in the United States with an examination of the history of national, state and local elections.
+POLS 200 - Campaigns and Elections: introduces students to the study of the electoral process in the United States with an examination of the history of national, state, and local elections.
 The course explores several features and topics of political campaigns and elections in America; political socialization, voting behavior, public opinion, media, political parties, interest groups, the influence of money, and the aftermath of elections in relation to policy decisions and outcomes.
-Students will analyze campaign strategies and experience working on a political campaign of their choice for 40 hours during the semester.
-Students will investigate the question, who wins elections--and why--in American Politics?
-Course will be offered in the Fall semester of even numbered years to coincide with Maryland and Presidential elections.
+Students analyze campaign strategies and experience working on a political campaign of their choice for 40 hours during the semester.
+Students investigate the questions of who wins elections and why in American Politics.
+Course will be offered to coincide with Maryland and Presidential elections.

-Pre-requisites: POLS 101 or POLS 111 or permission of the Political Science Program Coordinator
+Pre-requisites: POLS 101 or POLS 111 or permission of the program coordinator

-Overall Course Objectives:
+Overall Course Objectives

-Upon successful completion of this course, students will be able to:
+Upon completion of this course, students will be able to:

-- 1. discuss the current political environment; - 2. outline the history of American elections; - 3. identify major election laws; - 4. explain what the Constitution says about voting; - 5. describe the role of the courts in American elections; - 6. trace the history of political campaigns in the US; - 7. analyze the role and influence of media in campaigns and elections; - 8. explain how citizens develop their political ideology and its influence on American Politics; - 9. determine how political parties influence the election process; - 10. compare and contrast how Democrats and Republicans run political campaigns; - 11. investigate the role and influence that interest groups and political action committees have in the political process; - 12. assess how polling and public opinion influence campaign decisions; - 13. identify the structure and central figures of a political campaign; - 14. analyze the role of money and its influence on political campaigns; and - 15. debate the elements of a successful or unsuccessful political campaign.
+- 1. discuss the current political environment; - 2. outline the history of American election; - 3. identify major election laws; - 4. explain what the Constitution says about voting; - 5. describe the role of the courts and Congress in American elections: - 6. trace the history of political campaigns in the US; - 7. analyze the role and influence of media in campaigns and elections; - 8. explain how citizens develop their political ideology and its influence on American Politics: - 9. determine how political parties influence the election process: - 10. compare and contrast how various political parties run political campaigns; - 11.investigate the role and influence that interest groups and political action committees have in the political process; - 12. assess how polling and public opinion influence campaign decisions; - 13. identify the structure and central figures of a political campaign: - 14. analyze the role of money and its influence on political campaigns using a variety of technological resources; and - 15. debate the elements of a successful or unsuccessful political campaign using and citing academic sources based on criteria discussed in the course according to the timeliness, credibility and reliability.

-MAJOR TOPICS:
+MAJOR TOPICS